9. Python for Scientific Computing#

 ['foo', 'bar']

-This involves substantial overheads.
+This involves overhead.

 Compiled languages avoid these overheads with explicit, static types.